-26. The Pay Policy Statement is published on the Council's website.
-Further information on the remuneration of Chief Officers can be found on the open data section of the Council's website in line with the Code of Recommended Practice for Local Authorities on Data Transparency.
+27. The Pay Policy Statement is published on the Council's website.
+Further information on the remuneration of Chief Officers can be found on the open data section of the Council's website in line with the Local Authorities (Data Transparency) Code 2015.